candrholdings/detour/README.md

 `mappings` are processed from top to bottom, and they define how the request could be remapped.

 In the sample configuration, the first rule will map `/` (i.e. every requests to the web site) to local directory `html/`.
 For example, request to `/helloworld.html` will be forwarded to file `html/helloworld.html`.
+The path is relative to the config file.

 `skipOn404` indicate that if the requested file is not found, it will skip this mapping and evaluate the next one.
 Otherwise, detour will return with 404.